Nikolaos-Gkionis/suppliers-design-history/docs/histories/house-consignments.md

 #### Screenshots

-- A radio button option that gives the user the ability to select fromm the start if the House consignments will be more than one.
+- A radio button option that gives the user the ability to select from the start if the House consignments will be more than one.

 ![A radio input](/assets/house-consignments/01.png "The first branching radio input page")
 <br>